ioctlsg/20AugCICD/README.md

 9. **Browser and OS Changes:** Over time, browsers and operating systems may tighten their security policies and handling of self-signed certificates, potentially leading to more severe warnings or even complete blockage of access to websites using self-signed certificates.

 In summary, while self-signed certificates can be useful for certain specific purposes like internal testing, they are generally not recommended for production websites or applications due to the lack of trust, potential security risks, and poor user experience they can create.
 It's recommended to obtain SSL certificates from trusted Certificate Authorities to ensure the security and trustworthiness of your online services.

+# Why Self-signed is a bad idea.

+Self-signed certificates for SSL (Secure Sockets Layer) have a number of disadvantages compared to certificates signed by trusted Certificate Authorities (CAs).
+Here are some of the key disadvantages:

+1. **Lack of Trust:** The main issue with self-signed certificates is that they are not issued by a trusted third party.
+When a user's browser encounters a self-signed certificate, it will display a warning message to the user indicating that the certificate is not trusted.
+This can create a poor user experience and discourage users from interacting with your website.

+2. **Security Risks:** Self-signed certificates do not undergo the same level of validation and verification that certificates from reputable CAs do.
+This means that there's a higher risk of fraudulent or malicious certificates being used, which can put users at risk of man-in-the-middle attacks or other security breaches.

+3. **Manual Distribution:** In order to use a self-signed certificate, you need to manually distribute the certificate to all the devices and browsers that will interact with your website.
+This can be cumbersome and error-prone, especially if you need to update the certificate periodically.

+4. **Revocation Challenges:** If a self-signed certificate needs to be revoked due to compromise or other security reasons, there is no established mechanism for revocation.
+With CA-signed certificates, revocation lists and mechanisms are in place to promptly revoke compromised certificates.

+5. **Interoperability Issues:** Some applications and services might not accept or work properly with self-signed certificates due to their lack of trust.
+This can result in compatibility issues that affect the functionality of your website or application.

+6. **Browser Warnings:** Browsers display warnings when users encounter a self-signed certificate.
+These warnings can confuse and scare users, making them less likely to continue using your website or application.

+7. **SEO Impact:** Google has indicated that using HTTPS (which requires a valid SSL certificate) is a ranking factor for search results.
+However, self-signed certificates are not recognized as secure by search engines, potentially affecting your website's search engine ranking.

+8. **Limited Validation:** CA-signed certificates typically go through a validation process to verify the identity of the certificate holder.
+This validation process is not present with self-signed certificates, meaning that users cannot be sure of the authenticity of the website they're interacting with.

+9. **Browser and OS Changes:** Over time, browsers and operating systems may tighten their security policies and handling of self-signed certificates, potentially leading to more severe warnings or even complete blockage of access to websites using self-signed certificates.

+In summary, while self-signed certificates can be useful for certain specific purposes like internal testing, they are generally not recommended for production websites or applications due to the lack of trust, potential security risks, and poor user experience they can create.
+It's recommended to obtain SSL certificates from trusted Certificate Authorities to ensure the security and trustworthiness of your online services.